 Transaction | Ownership Date (T+1) | Impact |

-Unit issuance | Effective at the end 1 January | Earns distributions from 2 January |
+Unit issuance | Effective at the end 1 January | Investor will see a transaction date of 1 January. |

-Unit redemption | Effective at the end 1 January | Earns distributions on 1 January, |
+Unit redemption | Effective at the end 1 January | Investor will see a transaction date of 1 January. |

-Unit transfer | Effective at the end of 1 January |
+Unit transfer | Effective at the end of 1 January | Both transferor and transferee will see a transaction date of 1 January.

 |